 Oxfam

-Monsoon has been working with Oxfam for the past couple of years to create beautiful gift and home items.
-Using Monsoon prints, we have worked with artisan communities in India to produce a variety of products including: oven gloves, aprons, money boxes, wash bags, cushion covers, cake tins and for winter 2014 a wash bag, hot water bottle cover and Christmas stocking.
+Monsoon has been working with Oxfam for 3 years to create beautiful gift and home items.
+Using Monsoon prints, we have worked with artisan communities in India to produce a variety of products including: oven gloves, aprons, money boxes, wash bags, cushion covers, cake tins and for winter 2015 a wash bag, coin purse, glasses case, a cake tin, hot water bottle cover and Christmas stocking.

 These pieces are sold in Oxfam shops and all profits go towards supporting Oxfam's work around the world.

 MONSOON

 for OXFAM